KevinHubert-Dev/KevinHubert-Dev/README.md

-### Hi there, I am Kevin Hubert 👋
+### Hi there, I am Kevin Engelke (former Kevin Hubert) 👋

-- 🔭 I’m a passionated fullstack developer.
+- 🔭 I am a AI Expert and doing everything related to machine learning, data science and AI in general.
 - 🌱 I always try to expand my knowledge.

-Feel free to take a look on my repositories.
-You will find projects for frontend development, backend development and even projects using artifical intelligence and advanced computer vision.
+In my profile you will find projects for frontend development, backend development, artifical intelligence and advanced computer vision.

 💬 If you want to know more about me, my projects and may even about my unpublished projects - feel free to contact me.